vandadnp/dartpad_workshop_starter/public/text_input/instructions.md

 In SwiftUI, if you want to allow the user to enter text, you'd most probably create an instance of `TextField`.
 In UIKit as well you'd use `UITextField` unless you need some formatting options in which case you might use `UITextView`.
 In Flutter, you would use the `TextField` widget.

-Let's look an example of a SwiftUI view that displays a text field and as the user changes the text in the text field, we will update the text of a `Text` view that follows right after the text field:
+Let's look an example of a SwiftUI view that displays a text field and as the user changes the text in the text field, you will update the text of a `Text` view that follows right after the text field:

 ```
 struct ContentView: View {